Lailabkn/Algeo02-21006/README.md

 - Figma -- 9.0

 ## Setup
-install this repository and then run file gui.py
+1. install this repository and then run file main.py
+2. click open folder button and then choose the folder of the dataset you want, and wait until the notification pops up
+3. click open file button to choose your image test, wait until the result come

 ## Project Status
 COMPLETE